What to expect:

 - Creating effective rubrics and methods for writing assessment

-Medical students are future doctors and, as such, need effective communication skills.
 From a professional standpoint, writing skills are necessary to obtain grant funding, propose and publish research, and even communicate with patients and office personnel via emails and memos.
-Writing is also a knowledge-transforming activity; in order to write well about a topic, students need to really understand it, and the writing process itself helps students to engage in metacognition and transformative learning.
+Writing is also a knowledge-transforming activity; to write well about a topic, students need to really understand it, and the writing process itself helps students to engage in metacognition and transformative learning.
 Reflective writing promotes lifelong learning, helps curb burnout, and improves professionalism and patient care.
 Additionally, because most medical students’ undergraduate careers do little to provide them with writing instruction and practice, students who don’t engage with writing during medical school may never develop the skills they need to communicate or reflect in a meaningful way.
 Writing, like any other skill, must be developed and maintained with practice and support.
 Traditionally, students with a biology/premed background weren’t assigned much, or any, writing in their undergraduate careers.
 Fortunately, good writing comes from good practice; the Writing Center is here to empower students to communicate effectively.